 Hi, I'm Jess.

-I’m A PhD student in Behavioural Science at Warwick Business School.
+I've just finished a PhD in Behavioural Science at Warwick Business School.

 I'm trying to use my life to make the world a better place.